ProLauncherDev/PojavLauncher/README.md

 * Enhancing the mod installation experience.

 We welcome community feedback and suggestions for our roadmap.
 Please feel free to open a feature request in our [issue tracker](https://github.com/PojavLauncherTeam/PojavLauncher/issues).
+# Pro Launcher (Fork of PojavLauncher)

+This app is a modified fork of PojavLauncher (https://github.com/PojavLauncherTeam/PojavLauncher).
+PojavLauncher is licensed under GNU GPLv3.
+This fork is also distributed under GPLv3.

+Source for this modified build: https://github.com/ProLauncherDev/PojavLauncher